-Fly with Singapore Airlines to Delhi for an overnight stay.
-Your National Escort/Local Guide from Wendy Wu Tours will meet you at the Delhi International Airport in the Arrivals Hall tonight.
-Together with other group members who may be arriving at a similar time, you will transfer (45 minute drive) to your hotel and check-in.
-In the event of flight delays or changes to arrival times, please see the details above as to what to do in this circumstance.
+Fly to Delhi for an overnight stay.
+Your National Escort or Local Guide from Wendy Wu Tours will meet you at Delhi International Airport in the Arrivals Hall tonight.
+Together with other group members who may be arriving at a similar time, you will transfer 45 minutes to your hotel and checkin.